localstack/localstack/README.md

 * `LAMBDA_CONTAINER_REGISTRY` Use an alternative docker registry to pull lambda execution containers (default: `lambci/lambda`).
 * `LAMBDA_REMOVE_CONTAINERS`: Whether to remove containers after Lambdas finished executing (default: `true`).
 * `DATA_DIR`: Local directory for saving persistent data (currently only supported for these services:
-  Kinesis, DynamoDB, Elasticsearch, S3, Secretsmanager, SSM).
+  Kinesis, DynamoDB, Elasticsearch, S3, Secretsmanager, SSM, SQS).
 Set it to `/tmp/localstack/data` to enable persistence (`/tmp/localstack` is mounted into the Docker container), leave blank to disable persistence (default).
 * `PORT_WEB_UI`: Port for the Web user interface / dashboard (default: `8080`).